 1/4 tsp. nutmeg

 Salt and pepper to taste

-Sauté onion, peppers, zucchinis.
-Add corn, spinach, and cheeses.
-The, the eggs.
+Sauté onion, peppers, and zucchini.
+Add corn, spinach, and cheese.
+Then, the eggs.
 Cover a round baking pan with the pie crust (approx. an 11” pan).
 Fill with the mix, and sprinkle w parmesan and some small pieces of butter.

 Place in the oven at 400F for 35 min.
 If you like you can cover the pie with a second crust.
 Paint it with an egg and then bake.